- drnataliesenst_ND

 Be ready for fall and winter: it takes time for your body to adapt to cooler temperatures.
 Why not give your body all the support it can get?

-Get your Change of Season Soup today and sip it daily to support your health as the weather cools.
-Email orders to inhealth@nataliesenst.com
+Read on to learn about Change of Season Soup, how to purchase it and other seasonal tips to support your health as the weather cools.

 Change of Season Soup!

-Change of season soup is a slow-cooked broth made using a Traditional Chinese Medicine recipe designed to support immune function, stress-resilience and reduce inflammation.
+SUPPORT YOUR BODY with this adaptive elixir - it's like a warm sweater on a chilly day: Change of season soup is a slow-cooked broth made using a Traditional Chinese Medicine recipe designed to:

 Each 85g bag of herbs makes 4 litres and will last 2-4 weeks for one person.
 Dosing is 0.5-1 cup of "soup" daily.